PythonBalkan/PythonBelgrade/docs/source/index.rst

 Meetup lasts for 2hours, and is consisted of 2 talks that last for 30minutes of talk time followed by 10minutes of Q/A from the audience.
 Instead of the 3rd talk, we do community lightning talks, lightning talks are quick 6 talks capped at 5minutes from the audience, where you get to share and talk about whatever is on your mind.

-Here is a video we made for the Pycon Balkan conference explaining what lightning talks are https://www.youtube.com/watch?v=K0jNaqNzR5E
+Here is a video we made for the Pycon Balkan conference explaining what lightning talks are

+..  youtube:: K0jNaqNzR5E

 Lightning talks themselfs do not neccesarily have to be technical you can talk about the weather or a picture of a spider you just drew for all we care, but for no longer than 5 mintues.